 Ethics approval is not required for this study because no patients are involved in the intervention, which is focused on encouraging GP practices to modify behaviour to encourage patients to register with an existing service

 Two to four-arm randomised controlled trial (final number will be dependent upon sample size and experimental power)

 Secondary study design

 Patient information sheet

-No specific participant information sheet available, please use the contact details below to request a further information.
+No specific participant information sheet available, please use the contact details to request a further information.

 The trial is focused on the offer to patients in primary care to access their personal GP notes online.

 Current interventions as of 22/04/2016:

 The intervention will include all GP practices in England who have less than 10% of their patients registered with online services.
 Two or three versions of a behavioural insight-based letter will be sent to approximately 3663 GP Practices across England (number may be expanded to those with more than 10% of patients currently registered if there is not sufficient power from the sample size).
 The control group will receive no letter.
 It is planned that once the most effective letter to GPs is identified, this could be rolled out to control practices and possibly also practices with more than 10% of patients currently registered with online services.
 There is no existing letter in use for the intervention as it relates to a new contractual requirement.

 The intervention consists of a letter that will be sent to approximately 4136 GP Practices across England.
 There will be four versions of the letter sent, including a control and three behavioural insight-based letters.